input-output-hk/plutus-pioneer-program/code/week02/README.md

 It provides two functions

 - toData - takes a value and converts it to *Data*
 - fromData - takes a value of type *Data* and attempts to convert it to an instance of type *IsData*.
-This can fail because not all values of type *Data* will be convertable to the target type.
+This can fail because not all values of type *Data* will be convertible to the target type.

 Let's try this out in the REPL.